 I love to put the experiences and observations of every day into words, in the form of poetry – turning the ordinary into the extraordinary.
 I believe in connecting with the natural world, and am honored to be able to share that connection in this particular form.
 I hope you will join me here, take a few moments to read, relax, contemplate.
 Thank you.

 Carol became addicted to the cathartic and highly personal nature of poetry as a child.
 She has taught poetry writing and appreciation to children and adults, and has had the good fortune to serve as a poet-in-residence for Clark Elementary School in Franklin, Indiana.
 She has also presented poetry workshops for librarians at the Children & Young People’s Division library conferences, and was awarded “Outstanding Teaching in the Field of Poetry” by the Barbara Juster Esbensen teaching award committee.
-Carol’s poems have been published in anthologies, journals, and magazines such as Frogpond, Branches, The Journal of Modern Haiku, The Vision, and Cricket.
+Carol’s poems have been published in anthologies, journals, and magazines such as Frogpond, Branches, Etchings, The Journal of Modern Haiku, The Vision, and Cricket.

 Also an avid equestrian, Carol is a certified Equine Sports Massage Therapist, and loves to spend time with her mule, Andromeda.